Aditya0397/Git_LEARNING/README.md

 ## Use of Git Rebase command for making only 1 commits from several commits
 - git rebase -i HEAD~4
 * **4 Represents how many commits to be considered**
+* pick which to choose and select s for squash
 ---